Grant Application Instructions

 - Indirect costs/contingency.
 You may include up to 20% for indirect costs, such as phone, internet, rent, accountants, software, bank fees, human resources, lawyers, small supplies, contingency for unexpected project costs, and anything else that can be hard to itemize.
 You can use these funds for any additional overhead costs.
 If your organization’s indirect cost rate is more than 20%, we ask that you cost-share any indirect amount over 20% to allow us to maximize the funds we can distribute to others.

 - Other funds that are available for this project.
 Tell us about funds from other donors who are supporting this project and any money already set aside for this project.
 It’s okay if ARDC is the only funder, but it can be a bonus to know if other funders or people in your community are willing to invest in your project, especially if it’s a big one.
+If you are approaching other funders to request donations but have not heard back yet, please note that as well.

 Your budget should not include: